 - poor concentration and performance

-If a diagnosis is not made quickly, severe dehydration can occur.
+If a diagnosis isn't made quickly, severe dehydration can occur.

 When should I seek help for diabetes?

-If you or your child have any of the above signs and symptoms, and you are concerned, please go to your family doctor or health professional for advice.
-If you can’t see a doctor for whatever reason, go to the nearest emergency department.
+If you or your child have any of the above signs and symptoms, and you are concerned, please go to your healthcare provider for advice.
+If you can’t see a healthcare provider for whatever reason, call Healthline for advice or go to the nearest emergency department.

 How is diabetes diagnosed?